metatensor/metatensor/docs/src/core/overview.rst

     :width: 600px
     :align: center

-    Illustration of a metatensor TensorMap object, made of a set of keys and associated :ref:`concept-TensorBlock`.
+    Illustration of a metatensor TensorMap object, consisting of a set of keys and an associated :ref:`concept-TensorBlock`.

 Different key dimensions can have different purposes, but some typical keys